1. Will and Intestacy

 It is also worth noting the following:

-• If there is a guarantor responsible for any of these debts, then he/she will be liable;
+• If there is a guarantor responsible for any of these debts, they will be liable

-• There is also a chance that an insurance policy is in place to pay off the debt in the event of death.
-The lender(s) or a solicitor should be able to advise if so.
+• There may be an insurance policy is in place to pay off the debt in the event of death

 If you are still unsure about how to deal with the extra financial burden, the following organisations can help: